Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What should I do if I take too much insulin?

 Taking too much insulin or other diabetes medicines can cause your blood sugar level to drop too low.
-This is known as hypoglycaemia (low blood sugar) or a ‘hypo’.
-Hypoglycaemia can develop into a serious situation if not addressed.
-If you think you have taken too much insulin, check your blood glucose level as soon as possible, and repeat this frequently.
+This is called hypoglycaemia (low blood sugar) or a ‘hypo’.

-If your blood glucose level is low, you will need to address this straight away — read the healthdirect page on hypoglycaemia for how to do this.
+If your blood glucose level is low, you will need to address this straight away with glucose.
+Read the healthdirect page on hypoglycaemia for how to do this.

-What should I do if I take too little insulin?
+What should I do if I miss a dose or take too little insulin?

 Taking too little insulin can cause your blood glucose level to rise too high.
 This is called hyperglycaemia (high blood sugar).

-If you have forgotten or missed a dose of insulin, or have not taken enough insulin:
+If you have missed a dose of insulin, or have not taken enough insulin:

-- Do not take the missed dose or extra insulin unless your diabetes nurse or educator or doctor advises you to do so.
+- Do not take the missed dose or extra insulin unless your diabetes educator or doctor advises you to do so.

 - Continue to monitor your blood glucose level regularly.

-- If you find your blood glucose level stays high, you will need to address this — see the healthdirect page on hyperglycaemia.
+- If you find your blood glucose level stays high, you will need to address this.

 What should I do if I run out of insulin?

-It is a good idea to always keep at least one spare vial of insulin for emergencies, and to take your insulin with you when you go out.
+It is a good idea to always keep at least one spare vial of insulin for emergencies.
+Remember to take your insulin with you when you go out.

 If you run out of insulin:

-- Contact your doctor or diabetes nurse or educator for advice.
+- contact your doctor or diabetes educator for advice

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.